ArduPilot/ardupilot_wiki/dev/source/docs/USB-IDs.rst

 In the information below some IDs are marked as being for composite USB devices.
 These are for boards which will present two serial interfaces for one USB connection.
-Boards that use composite IDs will have both OTG1 and OTG2 in their UART_ORDER declaration in the hwdef.dat for the board.
+Boards that use composite IDs will have both OTG1 and OTG2 in their SERIAL_ORDER declaration in the hwdef.dat for the board.
 These devices should have a different USB VID/PID pair from non-composite boards to allow the correct driver to be loaded on Microsoft Windows.